iExecBlockchainComputing/iexec-doc/ordersubmit.rst

 How to execute a task
 =====================

+The iExec stack provides adapted tools to manage task execution.

 Using the iExec SDK
 -------------------

 | The `iExec SDK <https://github.com/iExecBlockchainComputing/iexec-sdk/>`_ is a CLI (Command Line Interface) tool providing all the commands to interact with the iExec network.
 | As an introduction, go to the `Getting Started`_ section to learn how to manage a task execution.
 For more details, go to `iExec SDK github page <https://github.com/iExecBlockchainComputing/iexec-sdk/>`_ to read its full documentation.

 .. _Getting Started: /sdk.html